Auditing for Public Sector Bodies

-BDO employs around 60 chartered public finance auditors (JHT/JHTT).
-Many of them have several decades of experience in auditing public administration and finance.
+BDO employs tens of chartered public finance auditors (JHT/JHTT).
+Many of them have a long experience in auditing public administration and finance.
 Our auditing expertise and in-depth knowledge of the operating environment for the public sector have made us the market leader in statutory auditing.

 Application of the Local Government Act to purchasing auditing services

-A chartered public finance auditing firm (JHTT) may be appointed as an auditor for a municipality or a joint municipal authority.
+An auditing firm may be appointed as an auditor for a municipality or a joint municipal authority.
 The auditing firm may be appointed for a maximum of six financial years at a time.
 Their term of office for specific calendar years will be determined by the financial years and will continue until the auditor’s report for the last financial year of the term of office has been adopted.

 According to the Local Government Act, one of the auditors appointed for a municipal subsidiary must be the municipal auditing firm, unless a deviation from this practice can be justified for a reason related to organising the audits.

 Application of the Act on Public Contracts to purchasing auditing services